 "She's prob'ly in the museum, then.
 We went last Saturday," the kid said.

 "Which museum?"
 I asked her.

 She shrugged her shoulders, sort of.
 "I don't know," she said.
 "The museum."

 "I know, but the one where the pictures are, or the one where the Indians are?"

 "Thanks a lot."
 (16.16-21)

-While Holden had difficulty communicating with almost everyone, he knows exactly how to speak to this child.
+Holden might have difficulty communicating with almost everyone, but he sure knows how to talk to a kid.
+He understands immediately that “Indians” are what she’ll remember.